-- Application and analysis of theory to practical situations - Evaluation of ethical implications of scientific research and theory - Use equipment, materials and instruments responsibly and safely - Present experimental results appropriately; correct use of the selected report writing format - Apply techniques to locate more precise information from websites, including searching general and specialised directories; use of selected software and hardware to enhance and support the application of content
+- application and analysis of theory to practical situations - evaluation of ethical implications of scientific research and theory - use equipment, materials and instruments responsibly and safely - present experimental results appropriately; correct use of the selected report writing format - apply techniques to locate more precise information from websites, including searching general and specialised directories; use of selected software and hardware to enhance and support the application of content

-- You will understand the biological basis of behaviour; the role of the central and peripheral nervous system, the structure and function of the brain, neurons and neural impulses - You will examine the development, causes and treatment of mental illness with reference to the biopsychosocial model - You will investigate research methodologies in the analysis and application of research as a tool for the evaluation of theories; analysis of study designs and the design of experiments - You will use learning technologies to assist with research, analysis and application tasks
+- You will understand the biological basis of behaviour, the role of the central and peripheral nervous system, the structure and function of the brain, neurons and neural impulses. - You will examine different factors that contribute to people becoming criminals, and use these factors to create a criminal profile. - You will investigate research methodologies in the analysis and application of research as a tool for the evaluation of theories, analysis of study designs and the design of experiments. - You will use learning technologies to assist with research, analysis and application tasks.